Atticus: Design to Drive Retention and Monetization

 Picked up by tech newsletters Superhuman and Ben's Bites.

-Non-lawyers don't know what to look for in contracts.
-Our design required clarity, prioritization, and surfacing what users didn't know to ask—matching how lawyers actually review documents.
+• Design for Knowledge Gaps: Non-lawyers don't know what to look for in contracts.
+The design must provide clarity, prioritization, and surfacing what users didn't know to ask—matching how lawyers actually review documents.

-Instead of sending full contracts to the model, we determined contract type and party role first, then guided what to extract and analyze.
-This context-aware approach made the AI feel focused and trustworthy.
+• Better Input Enhances AI Output: Instead of sending full contracts to the model, we determined contract type and party role first, then guided what to extract and analyze.
+This context and step-by-step approach created high quality AI output.

 Other Design Case Studies